 It was built in 1863-1866 according to plans of Ferdinand Stadler in the New-Roman style as a substitute for the predecessor church destroyed in the city fire in May 1861 and served as a simultaneous church at the same time both the reformed and the Roman Catholic confession until the Catholics 1964 With the Fridolinskirche in addition to the Burgkapelle got their own city church.

-Learn about history and economy of Glarus en route Glarus Industrial Trail!
+Learn about history and economy of Glarus while taking a hike along Glarus Industrial Trail!

 Go on various Glarus cheese tours!